 LORD HELP US

 Dave doesn't only have to face hostilities with his party today - he's meeting Francois Hollande at Downing Street.
 Tensions will be high.
-Mr Hollande won't have forgotte n Dave's red-carpet comment or the snub he received in February.
+Mr Hollande won't have forgotten Dave's red-carpet comment or the snub he received in February.
 And that is only the beginning: Mr Hollande's fondness for public spending as the solution to the eurozone's woes is not shared by Dave.
 And the French are utterly baffled by Dave’s sympathy for an EU referendum.

 The Mail quotes a Treasury source, saying: "These emails don’t answer anything about what senior Labour figures knew or were saying in conversations with the banks.
 Labour protests too much.
 Can they say that no Labour figure was aware of Libor low-balling?
 Can they say no Labour figure implicitly or explicitly condoned it in conversations with the banks?
 They haven’t been able to so far."
 George needs to watch out though.
 He's getting a reputation.
 InThe Times, Rachel Sylvester quotes a Tory minister, saying: “I’m afraid George Osborne is becoming more and more like Gordon Brown.”

 LABOUR SENDS IN THE ARMY

 And finally, it’s worth checking out Stephen Twigg and Jim Murphy’s column in today’s Telegraph.
 They suggest that we should be increasing the military's role in education.
 Now you wouldn’t have seen that in the 1983 manifesto.
 TWEETS AND TWITS

 Labour's Tom Watson gives Tory MP Matthew Hancock some advice: “@tom_watson: @matthancockmp Cheeky boy.
 I've been following your career.
 You're there or thereabouts for a promotion.
 Don't ruin it by being too cocky.”